Anton-S-T/Variable_PSU_2CH_30V_3A/README.md

 V2 will get proper channel isolation.

 Disclaimer: I do not take any responsibilities over any harm that may be caused.
-Line voltages are at play!
+Live voltages are at play!